Why Doesn’t Coffee Wake Me Up? 8 Reasons and How to Overcome Them

 1. You have developed caffeine tolerance

-To undo your caffeine tolerance, you can either decrease your daily caffeine intake or switch to decaf coffee.
-Just be prepared for caffeine withdrawal symptoms like headaches, nausea, and muscle pain during the first 24 hours.
+To lower your caffeine tolerance, try cutting back on your daily caffeine or switch to decaf coffee.
+But, watch out for withdrawal symptoms such as headaches, nausea, and muscle pain in the first day.

 2. You have a fast metabolism